-All MI Co-op students will attend required career-related workshops to assist with planning their Co-op work terms, the Co-op hiring process and future career plans.The Co-op Director, a faculty member, will be organizing two co-op specific sessions prior to the start of your work term, in order to prepare your for the co-op experience.
+All MI Co-op students will attend required career-related workshops to assist with the Co-op hiring process, planning Co-op work terms, and future career plans.The Co-op Director, a faculty member, will be organizing co-op specific sessions prior to the start of your work term, in order to prepare your for the co-op experience.

 Co-op students will also have access to Co-op postings starting in January of their first year.
 Each Co-op student is responsible for sending an application to the employer, completing an interview, if invited, and obtaining an offer of employment.
-The Co-op Coordinator will be available to assist you with all of the steps in this process.
+The Careers Officer will be available to assist you with all of the steps in this process.